 This project aims at developing computational methods, tools and predictive models to aid the drug discovery process on large data sets.
 Methods include ligand-based and structure-based methods such as QSAR (machine learning) and docking, with applications including prediction of drug safety, toxicology, interactions, target profiles and secondary pharmacology.
-In order to analyze large-scale data we use high-performance computing, cloud computing resources, and data analytics platforms such as Apache Hadoop and Apache Spark.
-We also use and develop scientific workflow systems such as Luigi and BPipe to automate and streamline analysis.
-The work is carried out in collaboration with AstraZeneca R&D, Maastricht University NL, and Karolinska Institutet.
-We aim at making models and tools...
+In order to analyze large-scale data we make use of modern e-infrastructure such as high-performance computing clusters, cloud computing resources, containerized microservice environments such as Kubernetes, and data analytics platforms such as Apache Spark.

 Prediction of metabolism

 This project aims at developing methods for predicting site-of-metabolism and metabolites based on chemical structure.
 Using data mining techniques we have developed the tool MetaPrint2D for site-of-metabolism prediction.
 The project aims at improving these models and also to predict putative metabolites.
 The work is carried out in close collaboration with AstraZeneca R&D and models and tools are available from the Bioclipse workbench.

 Figure: Prediction of site-of-metabolism with the MetaPrint2D method in Bioclipse.